One Pot Alfredo Penne Pasta

 - 4 cloves garlic, minced

 - 1 cup non-dairy milk, such as soy milk, almond milk, oat milk or coconut milk

 - 4 sun dried tomatoes, chopped

 - In a pan over medium high heat, heat 1 tablespoon olive oil.
 Add the minced garlic when hot and swirl for about 30 seconds, sautéing the garlic.

 - Do not take off of heat.
-Add the vegetable broth, pasta, and 1 cup almond milk.
+Add the vegetable broth, pasta, and 1 cup non-dairy milk.
 Bring to a boil and reduce heat to a simmer.

-- Add the remaining ingredients (except 1/4 cup almond milk and sun dried tomatoes) and stir all together.
+- Add the remaining ingredients - the vegan butter, sea salt and ground black pepper (except 1/4 cup non-dairy milk and sun dried tomatoes) and stir all together.
 Cook until pasta is ready, about 18-20 minutes, stirring occasionally.
-When the pasta is finished, add the remaining 1/4 cup almond milk if desired if the sauce is too thick.
+When the pasta is finished, add the remaining 1/4 cup non-dairy milk if desired if the sauce is too thick.
 Stir together again and sun dried tomatoes.
 Garnish with parsley, serve and enjoy.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.